Wesleyan-Soft-Robots-Lab/ArduinoMotors/Documentation/Pneumaticbuild.md

 - The Arduino processes this analog reading to set the output signal on digital pin 13.
 If the signal is high, the air valve opens and closes rapidly; if the signal is low, the opposite happens (refer to the code to understand the detailed logic).

-Update Log: \n
+Update Log:

-11/29/2024 by Christian Diaz Herrera \n
+11/29/2024 by Christian Diaz Herrera

 5/16/2024 by Kevin Angulo Lezama